timjwsmith/fpl-assistant/replit.md

 - Formation: Automatically determined by AI for each gameweek

 ## Recent Changes
+- **2025-10-23**: Migrated AI prediction system from GPT-5 to GPT-4o with temperature: 0 for true deterministic predictions.
+GPT-5 does not support temperature: 0 (locked at 1, causing variance), while GPT-4o enables consistent recommendations for identical input data.
+This ensures users receive the same predictions unless actual FPL data changes (form, fixtures, injuries).
 - **2025-10-23**: Integrated Understat.com advanced statistics (npxG, xGChain, xGBuildup) to enhance AI predictions with deeper attacking involvement metrics.
 Implemented efficient web scraping with 24-hour caching and in-flight request deduplication (91% reduction in API calls).
 AI now analyzes non-penalty xG for true goal threat, xGChain for attacking involvement, and xGBuildup for build-up contribution.
 - **2025-10-22**: Fixed AI prediction consistency by setting temperature: 0 on all OpenAI calls.
 This ensures the same team data always produces the same prediction, eliminating random variance (e.g., 64 pts vs 51 pts for identical teams).
 FPL data still refreshes every 5 minutes for injury/form updates.
 - **2025-10-22**: Removed PlayerSearchPanel from Team Modeller to align with AI-first workflow where users don't manually search/add players.
 Team Modeller now focused solely on viewing squad, syncing from FPL, and seeing AI predictions.